codechangerr/python-AI/README.md

  anyways the pip reqirements are -pyttsx3 -speech_recognition -gTTS -os -wikipedia -ctypes -pyaudio if you have an error go to https://www.lfd.uci.edu go to search type pyaudio open cmd from downloads then pip install py then hit tab you should see a bunch of stuff pop up hit enter and it will install if not then hit tab two times. -playsound -random
  THESE ARE CRITACAL FOR IT TO RUN CORRECTLY. so install them even pyaudio use the steps for install

 also note: i would perfer either linux mac or windows and vscode to run this AI.
+DO NOT USE AN ONLINE IDE IT WONT WORK.